Lakroft/paidyInterview/forex-mtl/README.md

 ### Requirements
 - The service returns an exchange rate when provided with 2 supported currencies
 - The rate should not be older than 5 minutes
-- The service should support at least 10,000 successful requests per day with 1 API token (limited to 1000 requests per day)
+- The service should support at least 10,000 successful requests per day with 1 API token (limited to 1000 requests per day per token)

 ### Key Concepts